 Noble surnames, such as Arcand, evoke images of the ancient homeland of the French people.
-The original bearer of the name Arcand, which is a local
+The original bearer of the name Arcand, which is a

 .
 In France,

 were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
-Local

 names originally denoted the proprietorship of the village or estate while names of larger areas usually indicated a former dweller or a very powerful, titled landholder.
 The Arcand family originally lived in the province of Savoie.